Anri-Lombard/AI-for-Medicine-Specialization/Notes/AI for Medical Prognosis.md

   1. Non-increasing property: The survival function is non-increasing, meaning that the probability of survival cannot increase as time goes on.
   2. Starting at 1: The survival function starts at 1, meaning that at time zero, the probability of survival is 1, and as time goes on, it decreases.

-  It is defined as S(t) = P(T>t) where T is the survival time.
+  It is defined as $S(t) = P(T>t)$ where T is the survival time.
 The survival function can handle right-censored data, which means that some individuals may not have experienced an event (e.g. death) at the time of analysis and their survival time is unknown.
 A common representation of the survival function is the Kaplan-Meier estimator, which is a non-parametric method for estimating the survival function from observed data.
 It works well when the censoring rate is low and the number of events is high.

 __Estimate Survival with Censored Data__